Hindu American Foundation: Pro-India advocacy

-In 2025, HAF was named in a complaint to the Department of Justice, alleging that HAF operates as an unregistered foreign agent of India's BJP and is in a “fiduciary” relationship with the Indian Embassy in D.C., as per embassy-provided documents.
-HAF dismissed the charges as motivated by "pro-Khalistan" groups.
+In 2025, the HAF was named in a complaint to the United States Department of Justice, alleging that under the Foreign Agents Registration Act the HAF operates as an unregistered foreign agent of India's BJP and is in a "fiduciary" relationship with the Indian Embassy in D.C., as per embassy-provided documents.
+The HAF dismissed the charges as false; they argued the complaint was filed by Lex Politica, a right-wing law firm, at the behest of groups supportive of the Khalistan movement.